 "It is support that sustains us on this journey we've started"

-Community Pathways of Steele County, Inc. provides other service for emergency needs and networks with other non-profit associations to assist the overall community.
+Community Pathways of Steele County, Inc. provides other services for emergency needs and networks with other non-profit associations to assist the overall community.

 Provides preventive professional dental health care services to children and adolescents using a collaborative dental hygienist.

 Holly Jorgensen visits Community Pathways every Wednesday!
 If you are uninsured or covered by state assistance, your children qualify for services.
 All dental services are provided at no charge to the families.

 Steele County Transitional Housing is an interfaith nonprofit organization that responds to people with housing needs in Steele County Minnesota.